Duong-NguyenTrinhTrung/PGx-Documentation/web_services.rst

-Web services
+APIs
 ============

 Most data in PGx is available programmatically via a REST API.

-API reference
+List of API endpoints
 -------------

 Each endpoint is described in the `API reference`_.

 .. _API reference: http://localhost:8000/swagger/

-Examples
+API sample scripts
 --------

 Python 3 with requests